Chakroun-Anas/turbo-console-log/README.md

 ---

-## 🌟 Why Turbo Console Log?
+## 💡 What is Turbo Console Log?

-Turbo Console Log is a **developer's best friend** when it comes to debugging.

-Trusted by **nearly 2 million developers**, it simplifies inserting meaningful log messages and makes debugging **faster and more efficient**.

-**Now powered by a revolutionary Full AST Engine** for bulletproof accuracy and enterprise-grade code analysis!
+**Turbo Console Log is the standard tool for automated logging in JavaScript and TypeScript.**

+It helps you insert, manage, and clean log statements across your code — whether you're using `console.log`, `debug`, `warn`, `table`, or even a fully custom logging function.

+Powered by a full **AST engine**, Turbo understands your code structure and adds logs precisely where they belong — making debugging faster, smarter, and less repetitive.

+Used by nearly **2 million developers**, Turbo removes friction from your dev flow and keeps your codebase clean.

 ---